 8) Turn customers into brand ambassadors

-Through referral marketing and loyalty programs, companies can encourage existing customers to spread the word about their brand.
+Through referral marketing and loyalty programs, you can encourage existing customers to spread the word about your brand.
 When you offer customers a reward, they will be more than happy to share your content with their network.
 However, in order to encourage these people to share your content, you need to offer something more than coupons, discount codes, or other things that they can easily get elsewhere.
 To encourage your brand ambassadors, companies should offer them what they cannot get elsewhere; status, influence, or substantial monetary benefits.